2000-2006 BMW 3 Series coupe

-It's relatively easy to retain your BMW's steering wheel audio controls when you install a new stereo.
-When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.
+In most cases, it's reasonably easy to retain your BMW's steering wheel audio controls when you install a new stereo.
+When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with a compatible aftermarket receiver.

 The coupe's big doors can hold some very nice aftermerket speakers (Crutchfield Research Photo)

 The 3 Series sedan has speakers in the front doors, rear doors, and rear deck.
 The Harman Kardon system adds a couple of small woofers on the underside of the rear deck.

 Removing the front door speakers

 On both the base and Harman Kardon systems, the front door speaker array consists of woofers at the base of the door panels, and a mid-range/tweeter combo in the center.
 The crossover points for the system are not known (by us, anyway) at this time.
 If you know more, please share your knowledge in the comments section below.

 The woofer can be replaced with 5-1/4" or 6-1/2" speakers with the help of mounting brackets that are included with your Crutchfield speaker purchase.
 The 2-1/2" mid-range speakers are mounted with the tweeters in the grille, which is attached to the door panel itself.